kristianpedersen/30-days-of-elm/004-toggle-visibility/readme.md

 All subfolders in my repo now have a URL in this format: `https://kristianpedersen.github.io/30-days-of-elm/[folder-name]`, showing `index.html` if it exists, or `readme.md`.

 The only downside is that the generated HTML files are thousands of lines long, but they work fine, and there's some interesting and confusing stuff going on in them.

+*Edit 22nd december 2020: I'm hosting the demos on ellie-app.com instead.
+The GitHub repo just includes the Elm source code.*

+1. Ellie allows you to modify the code and see the result.
+2. GitHub doesn't get filled up with huge HTML files.

 # Code project: Toggle visibility with checkbox